code-cracker/code-cracker/README.md

 * Your pull requested will be commented by the Coveralls bot.
 Make sure code coverage has not gone down significantly.
 Ideally, it should go up.

-If you work on something that you have not yet discussed with the maintainers there is a chance the code might be denied because they might find the analyzer/fix is not necessary, or duplicated, or some other reason.
+If you work on something that you have not yet discussed with the maintainers there is a chance the code might be denied because they might find the analyzer/fix is not necessary, duplicated, or some other reason.
 They are easily reachable through Twitter or on Github.
 Before you code discuss it with it them.

 Small code changes or updates outside code files will eventually be made by the core team directly on `master`, without a PR.